SumoLogic/sumologic-documentation/docs/integrations/databases/redis.md

     kubectl describe pod <redis_pod_name>
     ```
    5. Sumo Logic Kubernetes collection will automatically start collecting logs from the pods having the annotations defined above.
 3. **Add an FER to normalize the fields in Kubernetes environments**.
+This step is not needed if using application components solution terraform script.
 Labels created in Kubernetes environments automatically are prefixed with pod_labels.
 To normalize these for our app to work, we need to create a Field Extraction Rule.
 To do so:
    * Go to **Manage Data > Logs > Field Extraction Rules**.
    * Click the + Add button on the top right of the table.
    * The **Add Field Extraction Rule** form will appear: